Kernel Learning by quantum annealer: Methods

-In general, the kernel function is computed for a combination of two data points $ \bm{x} $ and $ \bm{x'} $, consequently its computational complexity is $ O(N^{2} ) $ for N number of data points.
-To reduce this computational complexity, we explicitly define the feature map $ \varphi $ and approximate the kernel as $ k( \bm{x}, \bm{x'} ) \approx \varphi( \bm{x}) \varphi( \bm{x'}) $.
-With this procedure, if the dimension of $ \varphi( \bm{x} ) $ is $ S $, its computational complexity can be reduced to $ O(NS) $\cite{Liu2020}.
 In this method, we focus on the shift-invariant kernel functions $ k(\bm{x}, \bm{x'})=k(\bm{x} - \bm{x'}) $ among kernel functions.
-The shift-invariant kernel is expressed as follows, by using the expected value of the spectral distribution from Bochner's theorem.
+The shift-invariant kernel is expressed as follows, using the expected value of the spectral distribution from Bochner's theorem \cite{bochner1959}.

-where $ \omega $ is a random value obtained from the spectral distribution $ p (\bm{\omega}) $.
-By using a finite set $\{ \bm{\omega} \}$, a low-variance approximation of the above equation can be obtained\cite{Rahimi}.
+where $ \bm{\omega} $ is a random vector of the same dimension as $ \bm{x} $ sampled from the spectral distribution $ p (\bm{\omega}) $.
+By using a finite set $\{ \bm{\omega} \}$, a low-variance approximation of the above equation can be obtained \cite{Rahimi}.

-Furthermore, since the kernel function is used as a real-value function, only the real-value part of the above equation is employed.
+Furthermore, since the kernel function is used as a real-valued function, only the real-valued part of the above equation is employed.
 Thus,

 The function $ \varphi (\bm{x}) $ is defined as follows.

 As a result, the shift-invariant kernel is represented by the feature map $ \varphi$ that can be derived by using a random finite set $ \{ \omega \} $, and its computational complexity can be set to $ O(NS) $.